ErpNetDocs/webclient/introduction/how-to/translate-fields.md

 - Next to each language field, you can use the **Translate from...** button to translate **only that specific language**.
 - Once any language field contains a value, it can be used as a **source language** for translation to the others.

-eg. Translate from German - source GE: "Vermögenswerte" into Bulgarian - result  BG: "Активи"
+eg. Translate from German - source DE: "Vermögenswerte" into Bulgarian - result  BG: "Активи"

 ![picture](pictures/translatefrom.png)